Foodie Fun And So Much More in Traverse City

 Grand Traverse Distillery We loved their cherry-flavored vodka.
 Stop in for a tasting.

-The Village Grand Traverse Commons A former asylum turned into a shopping, winery and restaurant space.
+The Village Grand Traverse Commons A former asylum turned into a shopping, winery, and restaurant space.
 They’ve maintained the historic buildings and created a unique environment for tourists and locals to shop.

-Traverse City Any Time of Year
+Traverse City Any Time of the Year

 Traverse City is a year-round destination.
-Summer includes water sports, hiking and farmers markets.
+Summer includes water sports, hiking, and farmer’s markets.
 Fall has beautiful scenery and harvest time.
-Winter has snow sports like snowshoeing, snowmobiles and spas.
-Year round you get the great tastes of Traverse City.
+Winter has snow sports like snowshoeing, snowmobiles, and spas.
+Year-round you get the great tastes of Traverse City.
 Whenever you visit be sure to check the dates and times that all businesses are open.
 This is a seasonal tourist city.
-Most shops are open year round but check ahead to avoid disappointment.
+Most shops are open year-round but check ahead to avoid disappointment.

 THE QUICK BITE: Food in Traverse City should not be missed.
-If you’re looking for a quick weekend trip in the midwest this is a place you will enjoy for its great variety of food, beer, wine, and fun.
+If you’re looking for a quick weekend trip in the Midwest this is a place you will enjoy for its great variety of food, beer, wine, and fun.

 Pin To Your Michigan Travel Boards